Vipin-V/Blogster/README.md

 # Blogster

-A Blog App build using Flutter.
+A Basic Blog App build using Flutter.

 ## App status
 App currently in developement.